the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 That takes more than vibes.
 It takes honest, structured hard work.

-This is where evals come in: not just as a gut-check, but as a pipeline that lets you simulate real use cases, make concrete improvements, and achieve confidence that your agent actually _slaps_.
+This is where evals come in: not just as a gut-check, but as a principled means to simulate real use cases, make concrete improvements, and achieve confidence that your agent actually _slaps_.

-By evals, I mean a pipeline that feeds your agent realistic inputs and scores its responses and behavior.
+And we really do want a _formal pipeline_ that feeds your agent realistic inputs and scores its responses and behavior.

-I mean, sure -- it's _possible_ to crank out a decent agent based solely on subjective evaluation, but unless you have a designated team of human annotators reviewing agent output on a weekly basis, this won't scale.
+I mean, sure -- it's _possible_ to crank out a decent agent based solely on ad-hoc, subjective evaluation, but unless you have a designated team of human annotators reviewing agent output on a weekly basis, this won't scale.

 ### 🌅 The good news: YOU can build a Good Agent™!